 Dental lasers are FDA-approved and offer exciting ways to ease discomfort during dental treatment.
 Procedures previously performed with scalpels or incisions can now be completed using laser technology.
 This less-invasive treatment means not only better results, but faster healing.
 We are able to correct uneven gummy smile lines, clean and re-contour inflamed gum tissue around crowns, halt gum disease, and heal canker sores or mouth ulcers instantly!
-The results are absolutely amazing!
+The laser dentistry results are absolutely amazing!

 Sterilization is a high priority our office.
 In addition to cleaning and sterilizing all instruments after every use, single-use tools are utilized as necessary.
 Instruments are sterilized after use with a special machine called the autoclave, which is regularly tested by an independent lab to make sure of the highest level for safety and cleanliness.
 We don’t take any chances with your health at our practice.